19th Week of Pregnancy (Week 19)

 - Your breasts are slowly preparing for breastfeeding; some women already notice colostrum.

-Your body in the 19th week of pregnancy
+Your Body in the 19th Week of Pregnancy

-What do I feel in the 19th week of pregnancy?
+What will I feel in week 19?

 How big is my baby in the 19th week of pregnancy?

-What can my baby already do this week?
+What can my baby do this week?

-How should I eat during the 19th week of pregnancy?
+How should I eat in week 19?

-Which symptoms are normal in the 19th week of pregnancy?
+What symptoms are normal in week 19?

 How does my body change during pregnancy?

-When is the next examination?
+When is the next check-up?

 Pushchair